Authority Members Re-institute Administrative, Revenue Powers To NEPRA Chairman - UrduPoint

 Authority Members Re-institute Administrative, Revenue Powers To NEPRA Chairman

-The majority of authority members on Friday re-instituted administrative and revenue powers to the National Electric Power Regulatory Authority (NEPRA) Chairman Farooq H Farooqi
+The majority of authority members on Friday re-instituted administrative and revenue powers to the National Electric Power Regulatory Authority (NEPRA) Chairman Tauseef H Farooqi

 "With immediate effect, the majority of the Authority members are pleased to recall the notification No.